top of page

 Oct 3110 min read

-Air Quality Neutral: What London Developers Need to Know (And Why It's Getting Stricter)
+Air Quality Neutral: What London Developers Need to Know in 2026 (And Why It's Getting Stricter)

 If you're planning development in London, you've probably encountered the term "air quality neutral" and wondered what it actually involves.
 The short answer?
 Every development in Greater London now needs to demonstrate it won't make air pollution worse.
 The slightly longer answer is that getting this wrong can derail your planning application, so it's worth understanding what's required.
 Air quality neutral is a London Plan policy designed to prevent the incremental worsenin